Virtual Family Law Conference for Tennessee Practitioners

 - Parenting plans in 2021

 - Juvenile matters

-- Social media & electronic discovery
+- Social media and electronic discovery

-- Asset protection & division
+- Asset protection and division

 - Same-sex marriages in Tennessee